orbs-network/website/content/network/md/expending-text/item-4.md

 also be
 maintained independently and their compute can be performed in parallel.
 Moreover, the isolation of state for each virtual chain reduces the memory requirements of the network’s virtual machine.

+#### More on Virtual Chains

+Virtual chains provide the feel and benefit of a dedicated blockchain while running on top of a shared physical node infrastructure, enjoying the security and decentralization provided by the shared environment as well as the isolation and customization provided by virtualization.